Skip to main content

 1. Review remaining work

-2. Estimate time needed
+2. Estimate additional time needed

 3. Communicate with PM/CSM